 - If you do not start the vehicle immediately after taking your foot off the brake pedal, the vehicle may start to roll back under certain conditions.
 Depress the brake pedal or use the hand brake immediately. - If the engine stalls, depress the brake pedal or use the hand brake immediately. - When following a line of traffic uphill, if you want to prevent the vehicle from rolling back accidentally when starting off, hold the brake pedal down for a few seconds before starting off.

 The Official Service or a specialist workshop can tell you if your vehicle is equipped with this system.

-Start-Stop System
+Start-Stop system

-Control lamps
+Warning lamps

-The Start-Stop system is enabled.
+It lights up Possible cause Solution (A) The Start-Stop system is enabled.